-From quintessential red phone booths and double-decker buses to Afternoon Tea and Buckingham Palace—there is something for everyone to enjoy in this city.
+From quintessential red phone booths and double-decker buses to Afternoon Tea and Buckingham Palace—there is something for everyone to enjoy when you visit London.
 London is an eclectic mix of old and new, full of history and tradition as well as modern art and contemporary restaurants.
 Although we share a language with England, there are quite a few differences to be aware of when visiting.
 I’ve pulled together my top 15 things to know before you go for those of you lucky enough to be visiting London soon!

 1. Currency: London uses the Pound Sterling (“£” or “GBP”) for their currency.
 Notes come in 5,10, 20, & 50; coins are known as pence (similar to the penny).
 There are also £1 and £2 coins.
 You may hear Londoners say 50p (“pee”) for 50 pence, quid instead of pound, or fiver and tenner in place of five and 10 pound notes.